 A total solar eclipse visible across North America

-The solar eclipse of April 8, 2024, was a total solar eclipse visible across a band covering parts of North America, from Mexico to Canada and crossing the contiguous United States.
+The total solar eclipse of April 8, 2024, was visible across a band covering parts of North America, from Mexico to Canada and crossing the contiguous United States.

 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby obscuring the Sun.
 The Moon’s apparent diameter is larger than the Sun’s, blocking all direct sunlight.
 Totality occurs only in a limited path across Earth’s surface, with the partial solar eclipse visible over a larger surrounding region.